LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 **-** this symbol is combined with the / symbol set identifier from earlier to form /- , which translates as a house icon.
 [Information on symbols can be found here](http://www.aprs.net/vm/DOS/SYMBOLS.HTM)

-**yyyyy** the text headline you want your beacon to have (I will show later what this looks like when ingested)
+**yyyyy** the text headline you want your beacon to have (I will show later what this looks like when ingested; in later examples YYYYY will me replaced by "Alick's Commodore 64")

 >beacon every x